Iterable/iterable-android-sdk/README.md

 #### Handling user clicks in in-app messages

+The SDK handles button and link clicks from in-app messages similarly to [deep links](#deep-linking) from push notifications and emails:

+- If the URL of the button or link uses the `action://` URL scheme, the SDK passes the action to the `handleIterableCustomAction` method of the `customActionHandler` property (an `IterableCustomActionHandler` object) on the application's `IterableConfig`.
+If no `customActionHandler` has been set, the action will not be handled.

-Button/link clicks from in-app messages are handled similarly to [deep links](#deep-linking) from push notifications and emails.
-Normally, the URL of the link (`href` property) will be passed to your app's `IterableUrlHandler`, if one is set.
-If this handler is not set or it returns `false` for that URL, tapping a link will open a browser with the URL of the link.
+- If the URL of the button or link uses the `iterable://` URL scheme, the SDK passes the URL to the `handleIterableURL` method of the `urlHandler` property (an `IterableUrlHandler` object) on the application's `IterableConfig`.
+If this handler is not set, or if it returns `false` for the provided URL, the URL will be opened by a web browser.

-Custom actions can be specified by using `action://` scheme in the URL: `action://customActionName`.
-If the URL of the link starts with `action://`, tapping the link will call your app's `IterableCustomActionHandler`.
-If the custom action handler is not set, nothing, by default nothing will happen.
+- For the time being, the SDK will treat `itbl://` URLs the same way as `iterable://` URLs.
+However, this behavior will eventually be deprecated (timeline TBD), so it's best to migrate to the `iterable://` URL scheme as it's possible to do so.

 #### Changing the display interval between in-app messages